 Excel/Google Sheets for net worth and expense tracking

 I’ve never used a budget, so can’t recommend any software or apps.
 I do however have a spreadsheet for manually tracking all my spending (you can see the breakdown here).
-I use another spreadsheet to update my net worth each month (get your free copy here).
+I use another spreadsheet to update my net worth each month (get yourself a free copy here).

 SoFi for blitzing student loans